 Fear in Mandeville following COVID-19 death

-MANCHESTER, Jamaica— As news spread that a 79-year-old Clarendon man who had tested positive for the novel coronavirus died just before being transferred from the Mandeville Regional Hospital on Wednesday, there was widespread fear and anxiety in this south-central town.
+MANDEVILLE, Manchester — As news spread that a 79-year-old Clarendon man, who had tested positive for the novel coronavirus, died just before being transferred from the Mandeville Regional Hospital on Wednesday, there was widespread fear and anxiety in this south-central town.

-The streets were like that of a ghost town as citizens yielded calls from the Government to stay at home as much as possible.
+The streets were like a ghost town as residents yielded to calls from the Government to stay at home as much as possible.

-One taxi driver who operates to and from the hospital told the OBSERVER ONLINE that he was contemplating whether he should continue his job.
+One taxi driver, who operates to and from the hospital, told the Jamaica Observer on condition of anonymity that he was contemplating whether he should continue his job.

 “Backside man, right now mi feel like mi woulda run weh to how mi a panic right now, especially seeing say one man go dead yah now.
 Mi really and truly definitely afraid!” he said.

-“Mi run taxi and even though mi sanitize mi car, right now with this weh go happen [first death] mi really waan run weh,” he added.
+“Mi run taxi and even though mi sanitise mi car, right now with this weh go happen [first death], mi really wan run weh,” he added.

-“Mi just done sanitize mi car and mi hear pon the radio about the death.
-Mi no think mi a come back a road tomorrow.
+“Mi just done sanitise mi car and mi hear pon the radio about the death.
+Mi no think mi a come back a road tomorrow (Thursday).
 Definitely no!” he said.

 A friend of the taxi operator, while anxious, was more philosophical.